top of page

 My Role

-Having a process in place where we could successfully produce hundreds of blog posts every month, created by vastly different creators, in-house or outsourced, and ensuring that they all are aligned in terms of visual language.
+My role here was to ideate a system and process in place where we could successfully produce hundreds of blog posts every month, created by vastly different creators, in-house or outsourced, and ensuring that they all are aligned in terms of visual language.

 We looked at how we currently receive requirements from the curriculum team.
 The articles are specific to a math skill and the illustration is a digital/pencil sketch or a shutterstock image of the closest idea.